Antimicrobial resistance network

 - Strengthening our links with Manchester University NHS Foundation Trust to tackle local issues with drug-resistant infections and antimicrobial prescribing.

 - Delivering training for the next generation of medical microbiologists to combat the global spread of infectious diseases and antimicrobial resistance.

 Join the network

-Join our network to receive updates including information on seminars, pump-prime funding and the network launch event in 2020.
+Join our network to receive updates, including information on seminars and network activities.